Founder and President

-Veronica handed over as Chief Executive on 30 September 2015 so as to become President and help spread best practice at arts venues, so as to enable people affected by dementia to lead fulfilling lives in the community from diagnosis and as long as possible.
+Veronica handed over as Chief Executive on 30 September 2015 when the role of Honorary Life President was created to recognise her enormous contribution both to the charity and to the lives of people living with dementia, so as to enable people affected by dementia to lead fulfilling lives in the community from diagnosis and as long as possible.
 As Director of our Social Prescribing programme, her Arts 4 Dementia Best Practice Conference 2019 ‘Towards Social Prescribing (Arts & Heritage) for the Dementias’ at the Wellcome Collection opened the conversation to advance social prescribing to re-energising arts activity at the onset of dementia symptoms.
 She has since run conferences for each NHS England region, for Scotland and shortly Wales and Northern Ireland.
 Her campaign to transform the severity of fear and loneliness in the run up to diagnosis, will culminate in her Arts 4 Dementia Best Practice Conference 2021 ‘Art and Green for Brain Health: Social Prescribing as Peri-Diagnostic Practice for Dementia on 20-21 May 2021.
 Veronica She was invited to record podcasts for the Centre for Cultural Value Reflecting Values 0:59-7:30mins) and World Health Organisation, Healing Arts London ‘Patterns in the Fog‘ and nominated a finalist Social Prescribing Innovator of the Year 2021.